2014 AFF Championship: Hosts

 Singapore and Vietnam were announced as co-hosts of the group stage by the AFF Council on 3 April 2013.
 Initially the Philippines and Indonesia were also considered as possible co-hosts.

 Venues

 Qualification

 Qualification was to have been scrapped for this edition of the tournament, but at the AFF Council Meeting in Naypyidaw, Myanmar in December 2013, it was decided that the qualifying round would be retained, and Laos were awarded the hosting rights.
-It was to involve the five lower ranked teams in the region, with games taking place between the dates of 12–20 October 2014.
+It was to involve the five lower ranked teams in the region, with games taking place between 12 and 20 October 2014.

 In August 2013, Football Federation Australia became a full member of the AFF, thus making them eligible to compete in the ASEAN Football Championship starting with this edition of the tournament.
-However, Australia had no plans to compete against lower-ranked teams in AFF Championship and that they would continue to play in future editions of the EAFF East Asian Cup.
+However, Australia had no plans to compete against lower-ranked teams in the AFF Championship and that they would continue to play in future editions of the EAFF East Asian Cup.